paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.scala-lang.modules:scala-parser-combinators_2.11  1.0.1
- - a level        7 dependency among 1 (possibly transitive) uses

-2018-02-01 21:09  1.1.0
+   - a level 7 dependencies among 1 (possibly transitive) uses 2018-02-01 21:09  1.1.0
 2018-01-31 16:51  1.0.7
 2017-05-02 13:27  1.0.6